-The University of Mount Union is accredited by the following organizations: the Higher Learning Commission of the North Central Association of College and Schools (www.ncahlc.org) as a Degree-Granting Institution; Department of Education of the State of Ohio; University Senate of the United Methodist Church; Ohio University Association; Ohio Board of Regents (Certificate of Authorization); Ohio Athletic Association; Association of Independent Colleges and Universities of Ohio; National Association of Schools of Music; and National Association of Sport and Physical Education-North American Society for Sport Management (NASPE-NASSM).
-The athletic training program is approved by the Commission on Accreditation of Athletic Training Education (CAATE); Mount Union's teacher education program is approved by the Ohio Department of Education and accredited by the National Council for Accreditation of Teacher Education (NCATE); and Mount Union's Department of Chemistry and Biochemistry is approved by the American Chemical Society (ACS).
+The University of Mount Union is accredited by the following organizations: the Higher Learning Commission (www.hlcommission.org as a Degree-Granting Institution; US Department of Education of the State of Ohio; University Senate of the United Methodist Church; Ohio College Association; Ohio Board of Nursing; Ohio Board of Regents (Certificate of Authorization); Ohio Athletic Association; Association of Independent Colleges and Universities of Ohio; National Association of Schools of Music; and National Association of Sport and Physical Education-North American Society for Sport Management (NASPE-NASSM).
+The athletic training program is approved by the Commission on Accreditation of Athletic Training Education (CAATE); Mount Union's teacher education program is approved by the Ohio Department of Education, accredited by the National Council for Accreditation of Teacher Education (NCATE) and holds special program accreditations; and Mount Union's Department of Chemistry and Biochemistry is approved by the American Chemical Society (ACS).
 The Physician Assistant Studies program is granted continuing accreditation from the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).